buddyqc69/BlizzCMS-Shadowlands/README.md

 ## Useful Links

 Download it from Forum thread to get layout working!
-Note: Pulling from GitHub some files cannot be pushed, like Migration Folder.
+Note: Pulling from GitHub some files cannot be pushed, like Migration Folder and large files ( videos ).
 Please enter on the URL below and download it from forum thread.

 * [Website](https://lepiigortv.com)